 And why not?

-you become a life coach with your own practice you are in control and you decide your hours and the clients you prefer to work with.
+you become a life coach and start your own practice you are in control!
+You decide your hours and the clients you prefer to work with.

 Life coaching practices share very few of the challenges associated with other small business start ups.
 They require minimal capital outlay, are generally low cost to operate and carry little risk.